-Bookkeeping: Financial Recording, Organization, And Analysis
+Bookkeeping: Financial Recording, Organization, and Analysis

 Bookkeeping is the practice of recording, organizing, and maintaining financial transactions and records of a business or individual.
 It involves the systematic and accurate tracking of financial information to ensure the proper management of income, expenses, assets, and liabilities.